Showing posts with label singers. Show all posts

 They left after the bears were thrown out.

 A man with his daughter was warming up at the fire pit.
-We were talking about the Shoals area that we were from and the man said that he had a friend that played in a band that played at the Shoals Marriott.
+We were talking about the Shoals area that we were from, and the man said that he had a friend who played in a band that played at the Shoals Marriott.

 We finally braved the traffic and began our travel home.